 Heightened scrutiny over executive compensation is nothing new, but in times of crisis, leaders who step up and demonstrate accountability in terms of their own pay will stand out.

-In a letter published March 13, Delta CEO Ed Bastian announced he would suspend his salary for the next six months.
+In a letter published on March 13, Delta CEO Ed Bastian announced he would suspend his salary for the next six months.
 Hotel executive Monty Bennett, CEO of Ashford, Inc., cut his own and all executive pay by 15% - but then had to let go or stop paying 95% of their staff at 130 properties nationwide.

 FURLOUGHS / LAYOFFS